telefonicaid/fiware-cygnus/flume/README.md

 * Note that Orion can include a `Fiware-Service` HTTP header specifying the tenant/organization associated to the notification, which is added to the event headers as well.
 Since version 0.3, Cygnus is able to support this header, although the actual processing of such tenant/organization depends on the particular sink.
 If the notification doesn't include the Fiware-Service header, then Cygnus will use the default organization specified in the "default_organization" configuration property.
 * The notification reception time is included in the list of headers (as `recvTimeTs`) for timestamping purposes in the different sinks.

-The channel is a simple MemoryChannel behaving as a FIFO queue, and from where the OrionHDFSSink extracts the events.
+The channel is a simple MemoryChannel behaving as a FIFO queue, and from where the different sinks extract the events in order to persist them; let's see how:

 ### OrionHDFSSink persistence